what-is-a-likert-scale_b

 • Importance: Very important to unimportant.

-You can apply these measurements to your business in any way you want.
-From reviewing a product to getting feedback about your WordPress event registration process.
+You can apply these measurements to your business in any way you want:

 Step 2: Create Likert Scale Indicator Questions